-Your financial ratio analysis report is generated while you are on-line:
+Your financial ratio analysis report is generated while you are online:

-Your MBA financial statement analysis tool assists you in looking deep within a quarterly or annual financial statement of a private company (in any monetary currency) to determine how well or poorly the selected company has performed as compared to a chosen industry over the time periods in question.
+This financial statement analysis tool assists you in looking deep within a quarterly or annual financial statement of a private company (in any monetary currency) to determine how well or poorly the selected company has performed as compared to a chosen industry over the time periods in question.

-A comprehensive in-depth printable financial statement ratio analysis report is generated while you are on-line that gives you the critical information you need to make informed decisions.
+A comprehensive in-depth printable financial statement ratio analysis report is generated while you are online that gives you the critical information you need to make informed decisions.

 This company to industry analysis report is broken down into the various ratio categories: